Models

 |---|---|---|

-Presets are named model lists.
-When you write model: "preset/small", the framework picks the first model in that preset's list that has a working API key configured.
+An intent is a named routing group.
+When you write model: "intent/utility", the framework picks the first candidate in that intent's list that has a working API key configured.
 If that model fails at runtime, it retries then falls back to the next one.
+If the whole list is unreachable, it falls back to the resolver's defaultModel.

 const chat = generator({